hchen799/Residual-INR/README.md

 ## Environment Setup

-Software: All of our experiments are finihsed with Python.
+- **Software**: All of our experiments are finihsed with Python.
 You can set up the Python environment by running the following command:

 ```bash
 pip install -r requirements.txt
 ```

-Hardware: INR decoding on GPU is finished on NVIDIA RTX A6000 (48GB)
+- **Hardware**: INR decoding on GPU is finished on NVIDIA RTX A6000 (48GB)